oscardelalanza/restaurant-page/README.md

 ![screenshot](./screenshots/preview.png)

-You can find the original project specification at: [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page)
+You can find the original project specification at [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page)

 ## Built With